kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 ### Complete Your Written Activities

-We need the activities to evaluate your performance and as the main point of reference for the phone coaching.
+We need you to submit all the activities to evaluate your performance and as the main point of reference for phone coaching.

 ### Inform Us of Your Availability